aitchslash/lahman-updater/README.md

 Can also be used to add expanded stats to prior years.

 ##To get up and running:
-* requires spynner, beautifulsoup and pymysql
+* requires spynner, beautifulsoup4 and pymysql
+** easy_install spynner, pip install beautifulsoup4, pip install PyMySQL
 * Edit data/db_details.txt with your database access information.
 * Run with --setup and set --strict if you prefer the 2014 Lahman schema.